lopez-evanedwin88/TaskR/README.md

 # OR using Yarn
 yarn ios

-#In case localhost:8080 is already in use
+# In case localhost:8080 is already in use
-npx react-native start --port=8082
+npx react-native run-ios --port=8082
+# Or
+npm run ios-in-8082
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.